vishvAsa/kalpAntaram/kANe/v5p2/00/Chronological_Table.md

 and many other topics of Dharmaśāstra, .
 1615 A. D.-1645 A.D.--Time of literary activity of

-Nilakanṭba, son of Saṅkara bhatta, and author of a digest on topics of Ācāra, Saṁskāra, Vyavahāra
+Nilakanṭba, son of Śhaṅkara bhatta, and author of a digest on topics of Ācāra, Saṁskāra, Vyavahāra

 etc. 1620 A. D.-1690 A. D.--Visvesvara, alias Gāgābhatta,